-James is a former City of Philadelphia health commissioner and is a professor of health management and policy at the Drexel University Dornsife School of Public Health.
+Jim is a former City of Philadelphia health commissioner and is a professor of health management and policy at the Drexel University Dornsife School of Public Health.
 He previously served as a medical epidemiologist at the federal Centers for Disease Control and Prevention in Atlanta, where he worked in a variety of areas, including epidemiology, maternal and child health, and HIV/AIDS prevention.
-Dr. Buehler is a graduate of the University of California at Berkeley and the University of California at San Francisco School of Medicine.
-He joined the Healthy NewsWorks board in 2016.
+Jim is a graduate of the University of California at Berkeley and the University of California at San Francisco School of Medicine.
+He joined the board in 2016.

 Laurita Hack, D.P.T., M.B.A., Ph.D.

-Laurita (Laurie) currently is coeditor of the Journal of Physical Therapy Education and has recently served nine years as a board member of the American Physical Therapy Association.
-She is also working with colleagues on a new book on excellence in physical therapy education.
+Laurita (Laurie) recently served nine years as a board member of the American Physical Therapy Association (APTA) and has been honored with APTA’s two highest honors—as Catherine Worthingham Fellow of the APTA and with the Mary McMillan lectureship.
 She is a professor emeritus at Temple University where she had been chair of the physical therapy department.
-She has two doctoral degrees—a D.P.T. in physical therapy from the MGH Institute of Health Professions and a Ph.D. in higher education administration from the University of Pennsylvania.
-She also has an M.B.A. from The Wharton School of the University of Pennsylvania.
-She joined the advisory board in 2014.
+She earned doctoral degrees from the MGH Institute of Health Professions and the University of Pennsylvania, and an M.B.A. from Penn’s Wharton School.
+She joined the board in 2014.

 Moriah Hall, M.P.H.

 Moriah is associate director of the Master of Public Health (MPH) Program at the University of Pennsylvania.
 She was formerly Temple University’s MPH coordinator and clinical instructor in Harrisburg, Pa., and a project manager with The Food Trust in Philadelphia, where she worked with food pantries to improve the quality of food available to clients and consulted on external projects.
 She earned a bachelor’s in human services from the University of Delaware and an MPH from Temple University.
-She has served on the advisory board since 2011.
+She joined the board in 2011.